Lab Animal Science

 - number of course credits: 35 and after successful completion of the course is 80 SBU's / 3 ECTS

-Beside the successful completion of a course in Lab Animal Science, an art.
-9 certified researcher needs a MSc degree in a biological or zootechnical discipline including:
+Beside the successful completion of a course in Laboratory Animal Science, an art.
+9 certified researcher needs a MSc degree in a relevant biological or zootechnical discipline including:

 Min/Max number of PhD candidates: